 The CSST is a Term of Council Strategic Initiative and one of the most important projects of the Ottawa River Action Plan (ORAP), which is the City of Ottawa’s long-term strategy to improve stormwater management and to enhance and protect the health of the Ottawa River.

-The CSST project will include the construction of two tunnels, an east-west tunnel (EWT) through the downtown core from LeBreton Flats to New Edinburgh Park, and a north-south tunnel (NST) along Kent Street from Catherine Street to the existing storm sewer outfall at the Ottawa River north of Wellington Street.
+The CSST project includes the construction of two tunnels, an east-west tunnel (EWT) through the downtown core from LeBreton Flats to New Edinburgh Park, and a north-south tunnel (NST) along Kent Street from Chamberlain Avenue to the existing storm sewer outfall at the Ottawa River north of Wellington Street.

 The CSST will greatly reduce the frequency of overflows from entering the Ottawa River; it will hold up to 43,000m3 of sewer overflow during major rainfalls, which can then be treated and returned safely to the Ottawa River.
 In addition to reducing overflows from entering the Ottawa River, benefits of the CSST project include reducing the risk of basement flooding for several low-lying lands in the Glebe/O’Connor area, and increasing operational flexibility and redundancy to major collector sewers in the downtown area.

 Is this a new technology to deal with Combined Sewer Overflows (CSOs)?

 The storage tunnel for Combined Sewer Overflows (CSOs) is not a new concept, and is in use in several other major cities in North America.
 Similar tunnel facilities have been constructed and are in use in Portland, OR, Boston, MA, Milwaukee, WI, Rochester, NY, Providence, RI, Washington, DC and Cleveland, OH, among others.
 A number of Canadian municipalities also have tank-style storage facilities for CSO control.

 How big is the tunnel?
 Will there be construction on the street?